jupyter/governance/incubation.md

 # Jupyter Incubation Process

-Incubation is the process by which certain types of new Jupyter Subprojects are created and evaluated for inclusion in the main Jupyter organization.
+Incubation is the process by which new Jupyter Subprojects can be created and evaluated for inclusion in the main Jupyter organization.
 In this context a Subproject is a GitHub repository with a development team that follows the Jupyter governance and contribution model.

 The incubation process doesn't apply to all new Subprojects, only those with the following
 characteristics:

-* Significant unanswered technical questions that required exploration.
+* Significant unanswered technical questions that require exploration.
 * Entirely new directions, scopes or ideas that haven't been vetted with the community.
 * Significant, already existing code bases where it is not clear how the project will integrate with the rest of Jupyter.